agusaenz/node-available-port/README.md

+This code has been extracted from midudev's nodejs course

 # Find Free Port

 This repository contains a simple utility to find an available port on your machine and an example of how to use it with an HTTP server.